RaM21234/golang_code_compiler_engine/README.md

 **Note:** For `MAIL_PASSWORD`, if you are using Gmail, you might need to generate an App Password instead of using your regular password, especially if you have 2-Factor Authentication enabled.

-### Backend Setup
+###  Setup

-1. Navigate to the `backend` directory and execute these commands:
+1. Navigate to the `main folder` directory and execute these commands:
     ```bash
-    cd backend
-    go mod tidy
-    go run main.go
-    ```

-### Frontend Setup

-1. In a new terminal, navigate to the `frontend` directory and run these commands:
-    ```bash
-    cd ../frontend
-    npm install
-    npm start
+    docker-compose up
     ```

 ## References

 - https://medium.com/@blogs4devs/implementing-a-remote-code-execution-engine-from-scratch-4a765a3c7303